 The cottage is at the end of a lane 250m from the main (only just!) road and there are only two other neighbours.

-The stairs may present a difficulty for those with impaired mobility, however the downstairs bathroom and bedroom eases this problem.
+For those with impaired mobility, the downstairs bathroom and bedroom eases access.

-The garden is ideal for children, lots of space to run around in, older ones could even camp out (there's a small tent hanging in the downstairs bathroom), and being at the end of the lane there is no passing traffic.
+The garden is ideal for children, lots of space to run around in, older ones could even camp out (there's a small tent in the chest on the decking), and being at the end of the lane there is no passing traffic.

-The sitting room has a tv/dvd player and accepts input from games machines and laptops, there are some kids games (connect 4, Frustration etc) and a selection of books ideal for a rainy day when no-one wants to go out.
+The sitting room has a tv and a dvd player and accepts input from games machines and laptops, there are some kids games (connect 4, Frustration etc) and a selection of books ideal for a rainy day when no-one wants to go out.